 What we dislike

-Although this kayak does have a few shortcomings you cannot deny its obvious popularity, good looks and awesome features.
+Although Advanced Elements Inflatable Kayak does have a few shortcomings, you cannot deny its obvious popularity, good looks and awesome features.

-It is a nice, easy ride and has the huge advantage of being able to convert it to either solo or tandem.
+It is a nice, easy ride and has the huge advantage of conversion to solo or tandem.